 However, because an inmate's account often has a minimal balance, it can take a very long time for victims to receive any form of substantial restitution.
 If an inmate is released on parole and begins earning more income, this can lead to larger restitution payments.

 Restitution is a way for offenders to partially repay crime victims for their losses, often ordered by judges.
-If you were ordered to pay restitution, or would like to seek restitution as a crime victim, you may want to seek legal counsel.
-Get started today by having a criminal attorney evaluate your case for free.
+If you were ordered to pay restitution, or have questions about criminal charges or procedures, you may want to contact an experienced criminal defense attorney in your area.